seregamazur/product-calculator/README.md

 ## Intuition

-1. **Possibility of applying discounts are the features; not the main functionality.**
+1. At first I thought (and implemented) receiving List of UUIDs, rather than 1 product but with amount.
+Updated in next commit.
+2. **Assumption we can apply only one of the discounts at the same time.**

 2. **Prices for products:**
    I didn't want to setup whole DB, run some liquibase scripts to setup initial data.